The sales profession has a problem.

 1. Create Trust

 This isn’t a fuzzy feel-good idea, it’s the foundation of anything and everything that happens in the sales engagement.
 Sales is about influence, influence is based on communication, and communication is based on trust.
 By the transitive property, then, sales is trust.
-It makes sense that in a time where trust is taking a hit (the 2017 Edelman Trust Barometer showed a decrease in every category it tracks), our ability to connect with our prospects is key.
+It makes sense that in a time where trust is taking a hit (the 2021 Edelman Trust Barometer showed a decrease in almost every category it tracks), our ability to connect with our prospects is key.

 Sales Sherpas aren’t brochure deliverers anymore, they need to be trusted advisors.
 It doesn’t matter how good of an advisor you are if you are missing that trust.
 The sales relationship must focus on creating that bridge between the salesperson and the prospect.